077-5509948 Contact Us Under cyber attacks?

 ENSURE THAT YOUR SECURITY CONTROLS ARE FUNCTIONING!

-Whether you need to show compliance with regulations to satisfy a petition from senior management, or exhibit security maturity to your clients, a penetration test is a good mechanism to achieve your goals.
-The corporate computing environment poses many challenges and security risks such as: security incidents, hacks, information theft, denial of service and more.
-All of these will severely damage the organization’s current activities and may cause it to lose significant revenue, abandon customers and damage its reputation.
+Penetration testing (pen test) is a good mechanism to achieve your goals—whether you need to show compliance with regulations to satisfy a petition from senior management or exhibit security maturity to your clients.
+The corporate computing environment poses many challenges and security risks such as security incidents, hacks, information theft, denial of service, and more.
+All of these can severely damage the organization’s current activities and may cause it to lose significant revenue, abandon customers, and suffer reputational harm.

-Most organizations are targets for cyber attacks and hacks, to ensure that the protection of the organization’s critical information/assets is adequate, a quality level of penetration testing is needed.
-Penetration testing is the practice of examining computer systems, corporate networks, and Internet applications to find vulnerabilities that attackers can exploit.
-The information assets located in a company’s network should be tested on a regular basis using real and realistic scenarios that mimic the actions of an external and internal attacker.
+Most organizations are targets for cyber attacks and hacks.
+To ensure that the protection of the organization’s critical information and assets is adequate, a quality level of penetration testing is essential.
+Penetration testing is the practice of examining computer systems, corporate networks, and Internet applications to identify vulnerabilities that attackers can exploit.
+The information assets located in a company’s network should be tested on a regular basis using real and realistic scenarios that mimic the actions of both external and internal attackers.

 The number of entry points to corporate networks is always increasing due to the widespread use of emerging technologies.
-Therefore, those who will try to damage the organization’s sensitive information, duplicate it, disrupt or destroy it, will usually look for the easy and convenient way, the open loophole in the IT network, the most vulnerable, weak and hackable area.
+Therefore, those who aim to damage, duplicate, disrupt, or destroy the organization’s sensitive information will usually look for the easiest and most convenient method—the open loophole in the IT network, the most vulnerable, weak, and hackable area.

 Our Pen testers team expert’s will check and rate the vulnerabilities, so at the end of the process The organization will be able to plan a strategy and implement it according to its risk and budget.